ology/Python-Music-MelodicDevice/README.md

 notes = device.arp(notes, repeats=repeats)
 ```

-Return a list of the number of `notes`, selected by the arpeggiated `pattern`, and distributed across the `duration`.
+Return a list of the `notes` selected by the arpeggiated `pattern`, and distributed across the `duration`.

 ## MUSICAL EXAMPLES
 ```python